Market Research In The Age Of Digitalization

 Dermoscopic market research

-In addition to the data source, its reference point can also be different.
 Subject-related data is collected in demoscopic market research – i.e., data related to consumers or market participants.
 Demographic factors are mainly recorded, including:

 - Age